Mudslap/Mudslap/README.md

 - Winner in the SCDULR Winter Middle School and High School Tournament for Speech and Debate
 - Winner of Unlock Hacks
 - Winner of Best Qoom Hack in Treasure Hacks
+- Successfully completed an internship with Alan AI